corsa-center/corsa-center.github.io/docs/foundations/numfocus.md

+---
+layout: page
+title: NumFOCUS - How to Apply and Join
+---

 14 May 2024

 Daniel S. Katz, Leah Silen, Elaine M. Raybourn, Greg Watson, Addi Thakur Malviya, and the CORSA Team